 Why?

-We have had repeat adopters come to us a few years later and happily adopted another dog to them.
-We are not unwilling to adopt future dogs to our current adopters, it is all about timing and ensuring we do what is right for each individual dog.
+We’ve had many happy repeat adopters who returned to us a few years later to welcome another rescue dog into their home.
+We are always open to future adoptions for our current adopters—it’s all about the timing and ensuring that we prioritize what is best for each individual dog.
+Thank you for your understanding and commitment to giving your new dog the best possible start in their forever home.

 If a dog profile says they need a friend, and I don't already have a dog.
 Can I just adopt two NZCR dogs at once?